Buy now, pay later plans

 - make sure you have the discipline to pay off the balance by the due date

-- determine if you can afford the higher interest charges and applicable fees if you miss a payment or can’t pay off the balance by the due date
+- determine if you can afford the higher interest charges and applicable fees if you:

 Before applying for a buy now, pay later plan, compare the pros and cons.

-- it may be an expensive way to borrow money if you miss a payment
+- It may be an expensive way to borrow money if you miss a payment.

-- fees may apply, meaning you might pay more than the retail price of your purchase.
+- Fees may apply, meaning you might pay more than the retail price of your purchase.

-- you need discipline to make your payments on time
+- You need discipline to make your payments on time.

-- it may lead to over-borrowing if you take on a debt that you can’t afford or that doesn’t fit your budget
+- It may lead to over-borrowing if you take on a debt that:

-- you might put your credit at risk
+- You might put your credit at risk.

-- you might misjudge the actual/total cost of the purchase
+- You might misjudge the actual/total cost of the purchase.

-Making a complaint about your buy now, pay later plan
+Filing a complaint about your buy now, pay later plan

-Find your provincial or territorial consumer affairs office.
+Find your provincial or territorial Consumer Affairs office.

 All federally regulated financial institutions must have a complaint-handling process in place.